appacademy/jump-start/jumpstart-files/part3/enumerables_exercises.md

     words_with_a(["ruby")) == 0
   ```

 0. Write a method, `#odds`, that accepts an array of integers as an argument.
-It should return an array containing only the odd numbers
+It should return an array containing only the odd numbers.

   ```ruby
     odds([1,2,3,4,5,6]) == [2,4,6]